 To minimize GPS initiation time, hold the watch steady facing up and make sure you are in an open area with a clear view of the sky.

-Regularly synchronize your Suunto Traverse Alpha with Suunto Movescount to get the latest satellite orbit data.
+Regularly synchronize your Suunto Traverse Alpha with Suunto app to get the latest satellite orbit data (GPS optimization).
 This reduces the time needed to get the GPS fix and improves track accuracy.

 Grids are lines on a map that define the coordinate system used on the map.